-Jun Nagai, heir to a prominent Japanese spinning empire, takes his new English wife Kate back to Japan after some time in England absorbing Western technology.
-This is a marriage his arrogant and powerful mother Itsuko, who controls the family business, finds hard to accept and she sets out to destroy it.
-Jun, fighting for his independence, is pulled between the two cultures owing loyalty to both.
+Jun Nagai, heir to a prominent Japanese business empire, takes his new English wife Kate back to Japan after their marriage in London.
+His powerful mother, who controls the family business, finds it hard to accept her foreign daughter-in-law and sets out to destroy the marriage.
+Fighting for their independence, both Jun and Kate are pulled between two cultures with disastrous effect.

 ‘…Chand uses spare, delicate language… The magic of her book is its simplicity – the uniqueness of the characters and the plausibility of their destinies.’